 Known as a 100% natural insect exterminator, Diatomaceous earth is used for killing roaches.

-In appearance, it is a rock salt with strong abrasive and absorbent properties; these properties are the main reason why diatomaceous earth is such a strong insect, bugs, and roach killer.
+In appearance, it is a rock salt with strong abrasive and absorbent properties; these properties are the main reason why diatomaceous earth is such a strong insect, bug, and roach killer.

 When a roach comes in contact with it, the substance cuts through the exoskeleton and absorbs all the water, eventually killing it of dehydration.

-It is effortless to use, but caution is recommended; make sure that it is safely out of reach for children and pets.
+It is effortless to use, but caution is recommended; ensure it is safely out of reach for children and pets.

 How to use Diatomaceous Earth

-- Using it is very simple, just apply the substance powder around the infested areas and over the path where roaches travel frequently
+- Applying the substance powder around the infested areas and over the path where roaches travel frequently is very simple.

-- The powder does its job and eventually, the roaches die of dehydration
+- The powder does its job, and the roaches die of dehydration.

 - Make sure to clean the debris once the job is done